83. The Principles of Receiving God’s Chosen People

 Decree Six relates to the duties of man.
 Regardless of your previous life entry or how your personal pursuit has gone, and no matter your caliber or humanity, if the work of the church requires you to do something, then, no matter how great the difficulty, you should do it; if you do not, you are not fit to stay in the house of God—the house of God does not give free board!
 The house of God does not ask much of man: It does not require that you be of good caliber, good humanity, and good at your job, all at once—yet, at the very least, your behavior and the way you act must be acceptable.
 You must have a bit of a God-fearing attitude, and show some submission to Him.
 If you cannot even do that, then you should hurry on back home and stop muddling along in God’s house.
 If you are capable of fulfilling your duty, yet you refuse to, and you just want to freeload in God’s house, is this an example of someone who sincerely believes in God?
 In My view, such a person can be counted as a nonbeliever, and no different from an unbeliever.
 They are sickening to behold!
 If you wish to believe in God, you should do so properly; if you do not want to believe, no one is begging you to do so.
 Who asked you to believe?
 Doing so was of your own volition.
 If you cannot even do such a small thing, then why even talk about believing in God?
 If you cannot be a righteous person, then be a good person of the world, one who does some good; if you cannot even do that, you are worthless trash.
 The house of God does not want worthless trash.
 This is not a junkyard—such trash has no use.
 People who have no shred of truth must all be eliminated and cleared out!
 You absolutely must not commit all those outrages; you have to act in accordance with the principles.
 Whoever commits outrages and disrupts or disturbs the work of God’s house will be gotten rid of and thoroughly eliminated.

-Excerpted from “A Talk About God’s Administrative Decrees in the Age of Kingdom” in Records of Christ’s Talks
+Excerpted from “A Talk About God’s Administrative Decrees in the Age of Kingdom” in Records of Talks of Christ of the Last Days

 Some people are horribly selfish—selfish to the extreme—and this represents their nature.
 Everyone is somewhat selfish, but there is a difference.
 When associating with others, some people can watch out and care for them, be concerned about them, and be considerate of them in everything they do, whereas others are not like this.
 Consider a person who is especially selfish and who, when hosting his brothers and sisters, puts the best things in front of his family.
 He always gives his own family the best food, but when his brothers and sisters come over, he only gives them small servings of inferior food.
 When his own relatives come, though, he makes the most comfortable arrangements for them and puts everything in order.
 However, when his brothers and sisters come over, he makes them sleep on the floor.
 When his brothers and sisters fall ill or have some other difficulty, such a person does not even give them any thought, behaving as though he does not notice.
 He thinks it is good enough that he allows them to stay over when they visit.
 Such people do not care or feel concern for others in the least; they only care for themselves and their relatives.
 This selfish nature of theirs is what determines that they are unwilling to care for others.
 They feel that caring for others involves suffering losses and going to a lot of trouble.
 Some people might rationalize, saying, “A selfish person does not know how to be considerate of others.”
 Why, then, are they so good to their own relatives and show full consideration for their needs?
 How do they know what they themselves lack and what is appropriate to wear or eat at a certain time?
 Why are they unable to be like that for others?
 Actually, they understand all of this, but they are selfish.
 This is determined by their nature.